Auditory hallucination: Associated with diagnoses

-However, numerous persons surveyed reported no diagnosis.
-In his 2012 book Hallucinations, neurologist Oliver Sacks describes experiences of voice hearing both from patients with a wide variety of medical conditions and from himself.
-Genetic correlations have been identified with auditory hallucinations, but most work with non-psychotic causes of auditory hallucinations is still ongoing.

 Schizophrenia

 In people with psychosis, the premier cause of auditory hallucinations is schizophrenia, and these are known as auditory verbal hallucinations (AVHs).
 In schizophrenia, people show a consistent increase in activity of the thalamic and striatal subcortical nuclei, hypothalamus, and paralimbic regions; confirmed by PET and fMRI scans.
 Other research shows an enlargement of temporal white matter, frontal gray matter, and temporal gray matter volumes (those areas crucial to both inner and outer speech) when compared to (healthy) control groups.
 This implies that functional and structural abnormalities in the brain, both of which may have a genetic component, can induce auditory hallucinations.

 Auditory verbal hallucinations attributed to an external source, rather than internal, are considered the defining factor for the diagnosis of schizophrenia.
 The voices heard are generally destructive and emotive, adding to the state of artificial reality and disorientation seen in psychotic patients.
 The causal basis of hallucinations has been explored on the cellular receptor level.
 The glutamate hypothesis, proposed as a possible cause for schizophrenia, may also have implications in auditory hallucinations, which are suspected to be triggered by altered glutamatergic transmission.

 Studies using dichotic listening methods suggest that people with schizophrenia have major deficits in the functioning of the left temporal lobe by showing that patients do not generally exhibit what is a functionally normal right ear advantage.
 Inhibitory control of hallucinations in patients has been shown to involve failure of top-down regulation of resting-state networks and up-regulation of effort networks, further impeding normal cognitive functioning.

 Not all who experience hallucinations find them to be distressing.
 The relationship between an individual and their hallucinations is personal, and everyone interacts with their troubles in different ways.
 People may hear solely malevolent voices, solely benevolent voices, or a mix of the two; some individuals see the hallucinations as either malevolent or benevolent and not believing the voice.